android/user-interface-samples/AppWidget/glance-widget/README.md

 # AppWidget sample for Glance

-This sample demonstrates how to build widgets using Glance that is powered by Jetpack Compose.
+This sample demonstrates how to build widgets using Glance, a new API powered by Compose runtime.

 ## Build a first widget

-You need to prepare at least following components to build a widget using Glance.
+You need to prepare at least the following components to build a widget using Glance.

 1. AppWidgetProviderInfo metadata